dudymas/cloud-nix/geodesix/README.md

 chmod +x geodesix.sh
 ```

+Next, edit the `.envrc` and set your GEODESIC_NAMESPACE to the atmos namespace you want.

 Once your Nix shell is up and running with direnv, you can enter the geodesix shell with:

 ```bash